-The District's primary revenue source is property taxes, which have been flat since 2008 matching the current housing market trend, but is starting to show signs of improvement.
+The District's primary revenue source is property taxes, which are starting to show signs of improvement.
 The District has seen an increase in property tax revenue and the housing market is mirroring the trend.
-Ventura County Assessor's office is reporting a slight 5.46% increase for fiscal year 2015-2016.
+Ventura County Assessor's office is reporting a slight 3.74% increase for fiscal year 2016-2017.
 The District received \$2.8 million in fees from developers (Quimby Fees) in FY14-15, which helped improve revenues and fund balance.
 With new construction continuing, the District should see additional revenue in the coming years.

-Managing District resources in an environment of flat revenues compounded by increasing costs is a challenge facing the District.
+Managing District resources in an environment of relatively flat revenues compounded by increasing costs is a challenge facing the District.
 Consequently, resources for future capital maintenance, replacement, and new park and facility development must be either acquired from resources currently available in operating expenses, or additional revenue sources must be identified.

 The state implemented pension reform on January 1, 2013 creating a third tier retirement program with a new 2% at 62 formula for employees new to CalPERS.
 The District's other two plans are 2.5% at 55 and 2% at 60.
-On July 1, 2013 the Board of Directors took action that increased the employee contributions to the maximum allowed by state statute.
-The new formula along with other legislative changes to pension systems will drive employer contribution rates down in years to come.
+On July 1, 2013, the Board of Directors took action that increased the employee contributions to the maximum allowed by state statute.